Retraining a Tree with Basal Shoots

 - In early spring, select two of the strongest, most upright shoots, and cut the rest back as far to the ground as you can.
 You can use a balanced fertilizer or top dress with compost early in the season and monitor the growth.

 - By May, select the strongest, most upright shoot to become the new main trunk.
-Prune all other shoots to the ground.
+Prune all other shoots including the orginal stump all the way to the ground.
 You may need to continue pruning off new young shoots and stake the trunk being retrained to encourage upright growth.
+Once you have a new trunk selected and growing, be sure to remove as much of the original stump as possible to avoid included bark.

 - This process could take a few seasons to produce good results, but you can think of it as a science experiment!